 - People who turned 62 in 2016 or later can’t use the restricted application method.

 - People who turned 62 before 2016, can use the restricted application method when they reach full retirement age.

 Suppose in our example that Ella is a bit younger and affected by the new law.
 The change means that if Ella files for SSA spousal benefits, the government will consider her to have filed for benefits on her account.
 Benefits on her account could increase because of additional work and cost-of-living increases, but, once she starts collecting, she will forever lose her opportunity for social security delayed retirement credits.

 The law also eliminates the file and suspend method of claiming social security benefits.
 This method allowed an individual to file for social security benefits (thus allowing his or her spouse to begin collecting) but suspend his or her benefits to get delayed retirement credits.

 For example, Lil and Paul are both 66.
 Paul’s primary insurance amount is $2,000 per month.
 He wants to wait until age 70 to start his benefits.
 Lil does not have social security coverage of her own.

 Under the file and suspend method, Paul can file for social security benefits and immediately suspend them.
 This will allow Lil to begin collecting a monthly benefit of $1,000.
 When Paul retires at 70, he’ll collect the maximum delayed retirement credit and receive a benefit of at least $2,640 per month.

 Under the new law, if an individual files and suspends benefits, no other family member can collect benefits on the account.

-- Couples who used the file and suspend method prior to this date can continue using it.
+- Couples who used the file and suspend method before this date can continue using it.